ateel93/talentquest/README.md

 ---
-## Current Tech Stack:
-React
-Flask
-Tailwind CSS

 ## Setup:
-You will need *React, Python and Flask* to run this project.
+You will need *React, Python and Flask* installed to run this project.

 ## Front End:
 Navigate to the client folder and run: